4www/4www.github.io/readme.md

+# github <actor> HTML redirection

-# HTML redirection (no js fallback) for github page / workflow
+This project generates redirects from `<actor>.github.io` to `github.com/<actor>`, using HTML meta tag redirection (no js fallback) for github page / workflow.

-This project is mainly a html `<name>.github.io to github.com/<name>` redirect.

-It can also be used more generically, to redirect from this `index.html` page, to any other page.
+It can also be used more generically, to redirect from this `index.html` page, to any other URL.

-The redirect, is an HTML redirect, which `DESTINATION_URL` value, is replaced at build time, insite the github aciton/workflow `pages.yml`.
+The redirect, is an HTML redirect, which `DESTINATION_URL` value, is replaced (by `sed`) at build time, inside the github file `.github/workflows/pages.yml`.

 ## Usage

+It should be possible to:

+1. fork this repository to a user/organisation, at `<actor>.github.io` (or any other project)
-Multiple possible usage depending on what is prefered.
+2. multiple possible usage depending on what is prefered.

-The "best way", is in the Github project's interface, to set the value of the `DESTINATION_URL` environment variable
+The "straight forward way", is in the Github project's interface, to set the value of the `DESTINATION_URL` environment variable, to the desired URL of redirection.

 Otherwise in the `.github/workflows/pages.sh` file, edit the value of: